MickaelRigault/modeldag/docs/functions.rst

 ======

-In modeldag_, there are 4 different funtional forms that are accepted for ``func``, and different function locations for:
+In modeldag_, there are 4 different funtional forms that are accepted as input of the ``func`` parameter:

 .. code-block:: python

     model = {'a': {'func': func, 'kwargs': dict, 'as': None_str_list'}, 'b': {'func': func, 'kwargs': dict, 'as': None_str_list'}
              }

+It is also flexible on where the function can be defined (see below *#Function locations*)

 For each of them, ``ModelDag.draw()`` will know how to fill the dataframe columns.